The Ritz Dance Performance, June 1978

 near us.
 We had leprosy, remember?

-As I sat there trying to comfort her, I figured out what had gone wrong.
+As I sat there trying to comfort her, I struggled to comprehend what had gone wrong.

 |